tildearrow/furnace/doc/4-instrument/amiga.md

 # Amiga/PCM sound source instrument editor

-The Generic Sample instrument editor consists of a sample selector and several macros:
+the Generic Sample instrument editor consists of a sample selector and several macros:

 # Sample